IFTTT/kashmir/README.md

   end
 end
 ```
 Using `inline(:property_name, &block)` will work the same way as `embed`.
 Except that you can now define short representations using ruby blocks.

-Which leads us to our next topic.
+Leading us to our next topic.

 ### `Kashmir::InlineDsl`
 `Kashmir::InlineDsl` sits right in between raw representations and Representers.
 It reads much better than arrays of hashes and provides the expressiveness of `Kashmir::Dsl` without all the ceremony.